February 15, 2023 | by Sam Dreyer, Product Manager, Med Tech at Level Ex

 Sketches of procedures and additional technology, including any technological opportunities or constraints

-Visuals, color palettes and tone of voice in alignment with your brand and our outline
+Visuals, color palettes, and tone of voice in alignment with your brand and our outline

 Game solution mechanics, physics, and how objects will render on the player’s screen

-→ Legal / Regulatory Review 1: This review tends to focus on reviewing what the players will actually experience—the ways they will be able to move a device, the reactions a patient might have, etc. Because many review systems are not equipped to review and approve a functioning interactive video game, we will work with your team to determine suitable alternatives.
+→ Legal / Regulatory Review 1: This review tends to focus on analyzing what the players will actually experience—the ways they will be able to move a device, the reactions a patient might have, etc. Because many review systems are not equipped to review and approve a functioning interactive video game, we will work with your team to determine suitable alternatives.
 This can take the form of recorded playthroughs or capturing each moment of the experience in a storyboard document, or a similar format that works best for you.
 We often attend these review meetings at your request to help focus feedback and explain what the future version will look like.

 With all of the art files ready and the scene set, your game designers and animators will now create the interactive experience.
 During this stage, we make final decisions on each interaction and response that will happen between player and procedure.
 We also refine the look and feel.
 We want to make sure that when someone plays the game, it is as true to what they experience as humanly possible.